-- Conduct pre-employment workshops with High School Students with disabilities in the Project Search Project. - Participate in a workplace immersion model for high school seniors in Project Search.
+- Conduct pre-employment workshops with High School Students with disabilities in the Project Search Project. - Participate in a workplace immersion model for high school seniors in Project Search. - Establish a Travel Training Component to Project Search - Establish a Business Advisory Council for Project Search

 - 1. There will be an increase in the number of school based integrated employment preparation programs, such as internship programs, work experience programs, and job readiness training programs, for high school students with disabilities. - 2.
-There will be a change in New Rochelle and Greenburgh-North Castle school district policies and procedures that will facilitate integration of work experiences with school.
+There will be a change in New Rochelle and Greenburgh-North Castle school district policies and procedures that will facilitate integration of work experiences with school. - 3.
+As a result of Project Search, a Business Advisory Council will be established with at least three members to develop integrated employment opportunities for transitioning high school seniors.